dsa-ou/algoesup/src/docs/writing.md

 The `allowed` linter also includes the configuration for TM112, our introductory Computing course, in case you want to use even fewer constructs in your essay.
-To use that configuration, write `%allowed --config tm112.json on`.
+To use that configuration, write `%allowed on --config tm112.json`.
 For a list of all the options for the `%allowed` command, see the [library reference](library.md#algoesup.magics.allowed).